Gian Biagio Conte: Life

 Conte completed his studies in classical philology at the Scuola Normale Superiore of Pisa, where he was influenced by scholars such as Antonio La Penna, Sebastiano Timpanaro and Alfonso Traina.
-In particular with the first of these, he first had a fruitful period of collaboration, but then broke contact abruptly in an exchange of letters.
+In particular, with the first of these, he first had a fruitful period of collaboration, but then broke contact abruptly in an exchange of letters.
 Conte also went abroad to study in Munich with Friedrich Klingner and in Paris.
 At the age of 30, he was made professor of Latin Literature at the University of Siena, later at the University of Pisa and finally, in 2001, at the Scuola Normale Superiore.
-He enjoys high esteem outside Italy, in particular in the Anglo-Saxon world where he has been invited as guest professor to Oxford, Cambridge, Princeton, Berkeley, and Stanford.
+He enjoys high esteem outside Italy, in particular in the Anglosphere, where he has been invited as guest professor to Oxford, Cambridge, Princeton, Berkeley, and Stanford.
 In 2007, he ran for the office of director of the Scuola Normale Superiore, but was second to the preceding director Salvatore Settis, who received his third mandate in succession.
 In 2014 he was elected a Corresponding Fellow of the British Academy.

 Work

 Conte confines his work basically to Latin literature, mainly to the poetry of the late republic, the Augustan period, and the early empire (Virgil, Lucan, Catullus, the elegiacs, Ovid, Lucretius), but also works on prose writers such as Pliny the Elder and on the novel of Petronius.
 Conte's approach to Latin literature is characterized by a combination of traditional philology and the innovations of literary theory of the 1970s, in particular structuralism.
-In his most successful pieces of work, for the most part articles which he later put together to form thematic volumes, Conte breaks with Croce’s historicism and develops the concept of a literary system and of genre based on codes.
-Conte's approach has been picked up in the last thirty years in particular in the Anglo-Saxon world and successfully elaborated in combination with the theory of intertextuality.
+In his most successful pieces of work, for the most part articles which he later put together to form thematic volumes, Conte breaks with Croce's historicism and develops the concept of a literary system and of genre based on codes.
+Conte's approach has been picked up in the last thirty years, in particular in the Anglo-Saxon world and successfully elaborated in combination with the theory of intertextuality.
 Conte has published a Teubner edition of Virgil's Aeneid and continues working, together with a group of researchers and students, on a commentary to go with it, on a commentary on the Satyrica of Petronius and on allegory as a literary and hermeneutical form.

 Conte is co-founder and director of the periodical Materiali e discussioni per l'analisi dei testi classici as well as a regular member of the Accademia Nazionale Virgiliana in Mantua.

 Amongst his students are Alessandro Schiesaro, Alessandro Barchiesi, Rolando Ferri, Sergio Casali.